y-mitsui/DPGMM/README.md

 ﻿DPGMM
 =============

-C liblary of Variational Inference for the Infinite Gaussian Mixture Model of haines/DPGMM base.
+C library of Variational Inference for the Infinite Gaussian Mixture Model of haines/DPGMM base.

 ## Features
 * Improved performance, because of written by C language only.